Hyperobjekt/bil-site/content/news/lab-updates/what-does-the-covid-19-pandemic-mean-for-basic-income-experiments-2.md

   shock is likely to change the way they engage with beneficiaries and the broader community and possibly impact current and future research. "
 image: /uploads/interview-group2.jpg
-caption: 'Left to right: Sarah Berger Gonzalez, Sarah Stripp, Steve Nuñez, and Madeline Neighly'
+caption: "Left to right: Sarah Berger Gonzalez, Sarah Stripp, Steve Nuñez, and Madeline Neighly"
 thumb: /uploads/interview-group-thumb.jpg
 align: center
-social_description: "An interview with critical partners in the research community."
+social_description: An interview with critical partners in the research community.
-social_image: "/uploads/what-does-pandemic-mean-social.png"
+social_image: /uploads/what-does-pandemic-mean-social.png
 ---
 Today, there are about a dozen basic income-related experiments taking place throughout the world, with a few more proposed to commence within the year.
 Basic income experiments are testing the [various features](https://basicincome.stanford.edu/about/what-is-ubi/) of a basic income policy including the regular disbursement of unconditional cash to individuals.
 These experiments are important as they not only engage communities in innovative ways, but they also capture information and data on key processes, impact, and outcomes that seek to inform the development of a basic income-like policy.

 Without a doubt, COVID-19 has sent unanticipated health, economic, and social shocks to communities throughout the United States and abroad.
 Those engaged in basic income experiments are thinking critically about how this shock is likely to change the way they engage with beneficiaries and the broader community and possibly impact current and future research.